nickwanninger/alaska/README.md

 local/bin/alaska -O3 test/sanity.c -o build/sanity && build/sanity
 ```
 You can also run `make sanity`, which will do it for you.

+## Dependencies

+Alaska depends on [unicorn](https://www.unicorn-engine.org/) to guarentee correctness in non-transformed libraries